stackabletech/test-dev-cluster/README.md

 * Spark
 * Kafka (no integration tests currently)
 * Monitoring (no integration tests currently)
+* OPA (no integration tests currently)

 In the future `nifi`, `hdfs`, etc. will be added to the list.

 This assumes that you have `xxx-operator` and `xxx-oprerator-integration-tests` repositories checked out on your developmnent system.
-If any of those repositories are missing, this will not work.
-There are no sanity checks at the moment.
+If the `xxx-operator` is missing the `init.sh` will abort before launching docker-compose.
+If the repository for integration tests is missing, an epmty folder with the same name is created.

 ## Notes on the Kafka operator